ANU-RSES-Education/EMSC-4033/_sources/FrontPage.md

 ## Introduction

-In the history of computing, the idea of "programming a computer" has evolved in astonishing ways that track the equally remarkable expansion in processing power, storage and communication speed.
-It is helpful to look back to think about this progression as we work out what it is useful to learn about programming today so we can write programs in the future.
+In the history of computing, the concept of "programming a computer" has evolved rapidly in conjuction with a rapid expansion in processing power, storage and communication speed.
+It is helpful to look back and think about this progression as we think about the aspects of computer programming that persist through all of this change.

-We take for granted the rapid improvements in computing technology that computing power doubles every year or two by almost every practical measure (This has become known as Moore's Law {cite}`moore_cramming_2006`).
-This fact, more than anything else, has dictated the path to more and more abstraction in how computer programs are created.
+We take for granted the rapid improvements in computing technology that mean computing power doubles every year or two by almost every practical measure (This has become known as Moore's Law {cite}`moore_cramming_2006`).
+This fact, more than anything else, has dictated the path to more and more high-level thinking in how computer programs are created.

 Early electronic computers were expensive and not especially powerful.
 They understood a rudimentary set of instructions and it was a very specialised job to write the instructions for any complex task that could solve some useful problem with the limited resources of such machines.
 Ingenuity was a key requirement for a programmer human effort in careful program design paid off in speedy, mistake-free computation.